salesforce/lwc-rfcs/text/0113-virtual-script-container.md

 ## Adoption strategy

 We will document the availability of virtual-script tags for use in certain products, and the element will be available for use by the general public.
+It is important to note that usage of virtual script containers require above-average scrutiny because they bypass the standard component encapsulation model.
+In addition, it is impossible to test every 3rd party integration, so uses with a new library will require additional rigor.

 ## How we teach this